rocky/python-uncompyle6/README.rst

 *uncompyle6* translates Python bytecode back into equivalent Python source code.
-It accepts bytecodes from Python version 2.5 to 3.4 or so and has been tested on Python running versions 2.6, 2.7, 3.3, 3.4 and 3.5.
+It accepts bytecodes from Python version 2.5 to 3.4 or so, It has been tested on Python running versions 2.6, 2.7, 3.3, 3.4 and 3.5.

 Why this?
 ---------

+There were a number of decompyle, uncompile, uncompyle2, uncompyle3 forks around.
+All of them come basically from the same code base, and almost all of them not maintained very well.
+This code pulls these together and addresses a number of open issues in those.

 What makes this different from other CPython bytecode decompilers?
 Its ability to deparse just fragments and give source-code information